M-Murdock/CS239_Final/README.md

 ## Additions by Kat, Mavis, Harsh, Ju-Hung, and Luoyou

 ### PathPlanner
-A PathPlanner object can be used to generate an initial plan from the agent's current position to a goal position.
-To create a new PathPlanner, you will need a socket and environment:
+A PathPlanner object can be used to generate a plan from the agent's current position to a goal position.
+Call the `get_path` function and pass the game state and the goal location:

 ```
 HOST = '127.0.0.1'